adrikagupta/code-camp_codeplay/README.md

 	- Mobile hardware: iOS devices (iPhone 4S or newer) and ARM Android devices

 ## Download app
-	To download foster, please install the sdk from here: //will be provided after completing
+	To download foster, please install the sdk from here: //will be provided after completion of the app